2025–26 Houston Cougars women's basketball team

-The 2025–26 Houston Cougars women's basketball team represents the University of Houston during the 2025–26 NCAA Division I women's basketball season.
-The Cougars, are led by first-year head coach Matthew Mitchell and play their home games at the Fertitta Center as members of the Big 12 Conference.
+The 2025–26 Houston Cougars women's basketball team represented the University of Houston during the 2025–26 NCAA Division I women's basketball season.
+The Cougars, led by first-year head coach Matthew Mitchell, played their home games at the Fertitta Center as members of the Big 12 Conference.

 Previous season

 The Cougars finished the 2024–25 season 5–25, 1–17 in Big 12 play to finish in last place.
 They lost in the first round to Colorado in the Big 12 women's tournament.

-Hughey announced his resignation from Houston on March 6, 2025, after 11 seasons.
+Head Coach Ronald Hughey announced his resignation from Houston on March 6, 2025, after 11 seasons.
 The Cougars hired former Kentucky head coach Mitchell as his replacement on March 27.